scaryguy/jwthumbs/README.md

 `:clear_files` (true / false): Thumbnails should be deleted or not?
 Before creating sprite, number of snapshots will be taken from the video in respect of `:seconds_between` parameter.
 Sprite is created by `montage`ing those thumbnails into one file.
 So you may need to use thumbnails or you may not.
 Your choice.
 Default is `true`.

+`:gallery_mode_on` (true / false): You can use JwThumbs to create snapshot galleries.
+When this option is `true`, snapshots of the video will be created but .VTT file and image sprite will be skipped.
+Default value is `false`.

 ## Contributing